dlikhten/stepful-interview/README.md

 - Didn't have time to write unit tests, but you should be able to see that the models are fairly simple and easy to test and actions are plain ol' ruby objects, so should be trivial to throw into a testing framework and get through all scenarios without having to go through testing the lifecycles of the API requests or any of the boilerplate there.
+- From a product standpoint, I have not handled repeating timeslots.
+I know usually these are desirable but due to time constraints and because I didn't think to ask about it during the initial call, I have chosen not to include that work.

 ## Architectural notes